 Create a Media Room for the Family That Plays Together

-It’s also a good idea to install clever shelving units that can be adjusted as you replace or add components to your home theater system.
+It’s also a good idea to install clever shelving units that can be adjusted as you replace or add components to a custom media system.
 Expandable modular shelves can be reconfigured according to your needs.

 If you need help creating your grand plan, call on the experts at More Space Place in Austin.
-The initial consultation is free, and you can always visit the showroom for design ideas.
+The initial consultation is free, and you can always visit the Austin or San Antonio showroom for design ideas.